Teaching and Mentoring

 Scientists Teaching Science workshop

 This 2-hour workshop provides graduate students and postdoctoral fellows considering careers in education, an introduction to the basics of learning styles, teaching philosophies, and course development.
 The subjects covered in this seminar-style presentation include writing a syllabus, common teaching methods and visual aids, self reflection, a brief introduction to Bloom's Taxonomy for learning objectives, and alternatives to lecturing.
-Check the schedule of up-coming offerings located in the right sidebar.
+Check the schedule of up-coming events for the next session.

 Scientists Teaching Science Online pedagogy course

 9-week online course examines, in more depth, the topics introduced in the 2-hour workshop, as well as exploring subjects such as inquiry-based science, curriculum development, classroom dynamics, cultural awareness and diversity, assessments of learning environments, active learning and expert learners.
 Approached from a cognitive science perspective this course encourages individual participation and emphasizes team learning, group discussion, and home-based investigation.
 Open to NIH graduate students and postdocs at all NIH campuses.
 Participants who meet the assignment deadlines and successfully complete additional course requirements are awarded a certificate of training.
-Check on future offerings in the teaching workshops and courses schedule located in the sidebar.
+Check on future offerings in the upcoming events of the OITE website.

 The OITE offers two mentor training opportunities every Spring, a 2-hour workshop and a multi-week course, to prepare graduate students and postdocs/clinical fellows to become mentors to younger trainees such as summer interns and postbacs.